Syllabus for CS 204, Front End Web Development, Spring 2026

 The schedule lists:

 • readings, which should be done before that day's class.
-There will usually be an associated Sakai quiz, which will be mailed out beforehand.
+There will usually be an associated Brightspace quiz, which will be available beforehand.
 Look for that.
 The readings will mention if there is an associated video.

 • activities for that day of class (usually shown for brevity as "do") on the schedule.
 No need to read that before class, but you're welcome to if you like.